Dual Diagnosis Treatment near Houston, TX

 As you can imagine, an individual who has a substance use disorder and a mental health disorder such as PTSD, bi-polar, or severe anxiety, faces a unique challenge and needs personalized treatment to address their individual dual diagnosis.

 Rehab treatment that addresses substance abuse alone is insufficient if an individual also has a mental health disorder.
-Most often, if only one condition is treated, the patient will not recovery from either.
+Most often, if only one condition is treated, the patient will not recover from either.
 Dual diagnosis treatment addresses the root issues and helps people find real, lasting recovery from both substance abuse and mental health conditions.

 Renewal Lodge has developed a successful approach to treating dual diagnosis on our campus near Houston, TX.
 Through this treatment, patients experience both long-term recovery from substance abuse and enhanced overall wellness.